TannhauserGate420/python-bitcoinlib/README.md

 Where NAME is one of 'testnet', 'mainnet', 'signet', or 'regtest'.
 The chain currently selected is a global variable that changes behavior everywhere, just like in the Satoshi codebase.

-## Unit tests

-Under litecoin/tests using test data from Litecoin Core.
-To run them:

-    python3 -m unittest discover

-Alternately, if Tox (see https://tox.readthedocs.org/) is available on your system, you can run unit tests for multiple Python versions:

-    ./runtests.sh

-HTML coverage reports can then be found in the htmlcov/ subdirectory.